zenno-astronautics/metalang99/README.md

 TODO: the main example.

 Epilepsy enables you to create and use languages that [coincide with a problem domain](https://en.wikipedia.org/wiki/Language-oriented_programming).
-This way, secondary details get thrown away; your code clearly reflects the essence of a task, leading towards a more maintainable and reliable design.
+This way, secondary details get thrown away; your code clearly reflects the essence of a task -- a more maintainable and reliable design.

 ## Overview